rayalankenyon/rayalankenyon.github.io/_posts/2017-12-05-ludum-dare-40-post-mortem.md

 comments: true
 categories: ludum dare game jam
 ---
-&tbsp;Ludum Dare is a weekend game jam that runs every 4 months.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ludum Dare is a weekend game jam that runs every 4 months.
 On the weekend of December 1st, 2017 I particpiated in my first game jam.
 I would be lying if I did not say that I failed.
 A video of what I was able to create is posted below.
 # Inspiration